wendyrj/payconiq-framework/README.md

 - Rest Assured 4.0.0

 ## How to run
+*Preconditions*
+- You will need an account in GitHub.
+- You will need to create an [OAuth token]. (https://github.com/settings/tokens)
+- You will need to update the Config.java class (src/test/java/testData/Config.java) with the previusly created username and token the values for variables "AUTHORIZATION" and "USERNAME".

+*How to run*
 ```
 mvn clean install
 ```
 *Run all the tests*
 ```
 mvn clean test
 ```
 *Run an specific test class*
 ```
 mvn -Dtest=ReadGistTests test